dbwebb-se/mvc/example/scrutinizer/README.md

 Some parts of your repo can be ignored by configuring `excluded_paths`.

-The example configuration file will not run your linters since `tools/` are not part of the repo.
+The example configuration file will not run your linters in the `tools/` directory.
 Scrutinizer has its own set of linters that will be run to analyze the code.

 The example configuration file will run your test suite using the command `composer phpunit`.